Written by Allen Wyatt (last updated January 31, 2022)

 What happens is that the text in the Clipboard (the document to be inserted) is inserted in the receiving document, but it is inserted as a picture, and is closer to the original appearance.
 You'll want to play with this method of insertion; it isn't appropriate for longer documents or documents with lots of complexity.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11922) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (11922) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Maintaining Formatting when Inserting Documents.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."